prenots/cloudrexx/modules/FavoriteList/readme.md

 |-------------------------------|
 | /cadmin/FavoriteList/Settings |

-First, here ("Functions") you can choose which available functions you like to activate.
+In "Functions" you can choose which available functions you like to activate.
-They are listed in the frontend (Default and Block).
+They are listed in the frontend (in Default and Block).

 Under "PDF template" there are all available options for the PDF generation defined.
 Logo and Address is pasted in the header.
 The Footer obviously in the footer.